 China Creek Trail is a 0.5 mile moderately trafficked out and back trail located near Renton, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from February until October.
+The trail offers a number of activity options and is best used from February until October.
 Dogs and horses are also able to use this trail.